aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

 ```

 Once you have imported the desired data object, you can create instances, access their properties, and manipulate them as needed.

+### Submodules

+The `entities` module is organized into two main submodules:

+- `core`: This submodule includes data objects that correspond to the Apache Atlas API.
+These objects are used for representing entities, classifications, relationships, and other components as defined in Apache Atlas.
+- `data_dictionary`: This submodule contains data objects that are specific to the Aurelius Atlas metamodel.
+These objects extend or customize the core data objects to better suit the requirements of the Aurelius Atlas platform.

 ### Serialization and deserialization